Cross border disputes and legal uncertainty

 The Impact of the Brussels I Recast Regulation and Global Equivalents

-Brussels I Recast introduced harmonized jurisdiction and lis pendens rules across the EU, improving predictability for cross-border enforcement, and I compare those provisions with Lugano or Hague counterparts when advising your jurisdictional choices.
+Brussels I Recast introduced harmonized jurisdiction and lis pendens rules across the EU, improving predictability for cross-border enforcement, and I compare those provisions with Lugano or Hague counterparts when advising your jurisdictional choices in Cross Border Disputes.

 My guidance emphasizes drafting clear choice-of-court clauses, considering exclusive jurisdiction to ensure predictability, and assessing how service and judgment recognition rules will affect your ability to enforce outcomes across member states.

-Choice of Law Clauses and the Principle of Party Autonomy
+Choice of Law Clauses in the Context of Cross Border Disputes and the Principle of Party Autonomy

 Validity and Scope of Contractual Governing Law Provisions